Frequently asked questions

-The discovery phase will identify assessments schools currently use for measuring students’ literacy and numeracy that align with the National Literacy and Numeracy Learning Progressions (NLNLP) and also explore current work being undertaken across the country to assess critical and creative thinking.
+The alpha phase will identify assessments schools currently use for measuring students’ Literacy and Numeracy that align with the NLNLPs and also explore current work being undertaken across the country to assess Critical and Creative Thinking.

-Currently, formative assessment ranges from routine observation and questioning to quality structured assessment.
+Formative assessment practices range from informal, routine observation and questioning to formal, structured assessments.
 The design, delivery and analysis of structured formative assessment tasks takes significant time and skill, as does the analysis of results to make informed decisions.

-Online and on-demand assessment resources, as recommended by the Excellence Review, will assist teachers to administer quality assessment quickly and easily to inform their professional judgement of a student’s progress and confirm next learning steps.
+Online and on-demand formative assessment resources will assist teachers to administer quality assessment quickly and easily to identify student learning and inform their professional judgement of the next learning steps.
 It will also help teachers to record a student’s learning progress in a form that can be shared with students, parents and other teachers.

-One of the activities in the discovery phase is to identify the most effective professional learning approaches for teachers and school leaders to support the adoption and successful use of learning progressions and online formative assessment.
-Identification of the most effective models of professional learning and implementation support for schools will be through research and consultation with a range of local, national and international professional learning developers and providers as well as through engagement with teachers, school leaders and other users.
+The discovery phase identified that teachers and school leaders will need support to implement the Online Formative Assessment Initiative in schools.
+The most effective models of high quality professional learning and the kind of support needed for schools have been explored through research and consultation with a range of local, national and international professional learning providers as well as through engagement with teachers, school leaders and other users.